Our Mission

 Imagination

-We celebrate the innovative spirit that finds new solutions, expresses wonder through art and play, and reimagines how humans can live in harmony with nature.
-Like nature itself, we are endlessly creative and adaptive.
+We celebrate the creative spirit that finds new solutions, expresses wonder through art and play, and reimagines how humans can live in relationship with the rest of the living world.

 Reciprocity

-Reciprocity is the heartbeat of all healthy relationships—with nature, with each other, and with ourselves.
-We actively practice the sacred exchange of giving and receiving, understanding that true abundance flows when we tend to the world that tends to us, creating cycles of care that regenerate communities and ecosystems alike.
+Reciprocity is the heartbeat of all healthy relationships, with nature, with each other, and with ourselves.
+We practice the exchange of giving and receiving, understanding that true abundance flows when we tend the world that tends us.
+It is at the heart of our Fences of Abundance program: neighbors tend native plants, and the plants feed the neighborhood in return.

 What happens if…